MitocGroup/www/process/daily-stand-up.md

 In order to reduce complexity and physical presence on the meeting the Daily Scrum was replaced with Daily Stand-up Emails.

-1. **When to Send the email?.**
+1. **When to send the email?.**

-The email should be sent on daily basis as working day starts.
+The email should be send on daily basis as working day starts.

-2. **Whom should I sent the email?.**
+2. **Whom should I send the email?.**

 The email is sent to Devs Deep <devs-deep@mitocgroup.com>

 3. **What should be included in the email?**
 - What did I do yesterday that helped the Development Team meet the Sprint Goal?
 - What will I do today to help the Development Team meet the Sprint Goal?
 - Do I see any impediment that prevents me or the Development Team from meeting the Sprint Goal?

 _______
-**Email Template:**
+**EMAIL TEMPLATE:**

 **Subject:** Daily Standup 23.05.2017